 Jehm heard her mother's voice change to a minor key.
 "Don't be sad, mama."

 "I'm not," she said.
 "Hush now.
 Watch, just watch.
-Isn't the sea beautiful?"
+Isn't the desert beautiful?"

 In the brilliance of midday, the dark shale of the ancient sea bed shone like water, its surface rippling as rays of light bent in the thermal gradients.
 "The true sea looks like that," she told her daughter, "sometimes blue, sometimes green and with that same milky mist in the distance, just like that."

 "Hold tight," Malick shouted.
 "Rough rock ahead."
-He paid off and luffed the sail, slowing to skirt Scoria's Teeth and then heeling east by northeast across the lava flows.
+He paid off and luffed the sail, slowing to skirt Lugh's Teeth and then heeling east by northeast across the lava flows.
 Ahead of them lay four days of hard sailing on jagged ground.

 Not that Sethe noticed roughness of the clinker strewn terrain.
 Buoyed by the music of Malick's voice, she focused on the future and the change it would bring to their lives.
 Wondrous!

-The wonder wore thin the moment they arrived, the moment Sethe realized the relic was a ruin.
-The shimmer was dust, and all of it was haunted.
+The wonder wore thin the moment they arrived, the moment Sethe realized the relic was a ruin, the shimmer was dust, and all of it was haunted.

 "This is the Rim?"
 She asked, her voice dropping a full third.
 "This?"